 NBC Sports has a view port configuratation and content to viewport score of 3.0, but no problems with their links and still scored a 93.

 However, for sites that were not labeled as mobile-friendly, the size and proximity of links did not seem to matter as much.
 AP's mobile version had many issues and scored 55, while Reddit scored a 57.
 AP and Reddit had link scores of 12 and 29 respectively.

 It seems as though if a site is labeled as mobile-friendly already, a link score as close to 0.0 as possible can make a big difference in the overall score.
 If the site is not mobile friendly anyway, the link score is not as important.

 Note: the Bulk Checker does not always work well.
 I have gotten many error messages or timeouts.
 If you prefer, you can use the Chrome add-on for checking web pages for mobile-friendliness.

 Google still insists that it does not give a stronger mobile-friendly ranking to pages that use RWD (pages that use the same URL but use HTML5 and CSS3 to render the information differently depending on what device the website is being viewed on) versus hosting a completely separate mobile site (www for desktop and m.example.com for mobile).

 However, Accelebrate uses RWD because it is just more efficient to have all of the data in one place, and having one URL makes it easier for Google to crawl our site.
-If you would like to learn the basics of RWD, please see our tutorial, Responsive Web Design 101, to learn how to build a simple responsive webpage using HTML5 and CSS3.

 I cannot help but wonder if Mobilegeddon will be like the snow storm that was supposed to cripple NYC this winter but never quite materialized.